Heat Recovery

 Heat recovery opportunities have resulted in the largest amount of savings of our common projects our industrial energy management teams have implemented.
 It is not the easiest type of project to implement but the amount of savings and the reduction of emissions makes this project very worthwhile.

-When the topic of discussion is making ice cream, the first thing that comes to mind isn’t heat, but at Nestlé’s Ice Cream factory in Tulare, California, heat is recovered from air-cooled air compressors to heat process water.
 “Right out of the gate, everything is pneumatic,” explains Tom Finn, Project Engineer with Nestlé Ice Cream Division.
 “Air cylinders and air driven motors, the process piping valves which divert, route, stop/start, and mix process fluids, our packaging machinery including rejection, cleaning and vapor removal processes, all of these rely on compressed air.

 The rise in energy prices is an unwelcome reality in today’s manufacturing and business environment.
 And while the rate of price increases for natural gas, heating oil and electricity may vary from year to year, the upward trajectory is clear.
 Energy cost reduction strategies are vital to staying competitive.
 Compressed Air Best Practices® Magazine recently discussed heat recovery, from industrial compressed air systems, with the Compressed Air and Gas Institute’s (CAGI) Technical Director, Rick Stasyshan and with CAGI member – Werner Rauer of Kaeser Compressor.
 Their inputs should provide you with some insight in energy-saving technology.